Splashed white: Prevalence

 SW1 is the most prevalent.
 It appears to be several hundred years old and predates the development of modern breeds.
 SW1 has been identified in the American Quarter Horse, American Paint Horse, Icelandic horse, Miniature horse, Morgan horse, Shetland pony, Trakehner, and Finnhorse.

 SW2 is a PAX3 mutation mistakenly thought to originate with a single Quarter Horse mare foaled in 1987.
 However, it seems it is actually older, and it has been found in Quarter Horses and Paint horses as well as Noriker and Lipizzan horses.

 SW3 has been exclusively found in certain lines of Quarter horses and Paints, and is very rare.

 Another allele of splash informally called "Macchiato" has only been found in a single Franche-Montagne horse, probably a spontaneous mutation, and that individual was sterile.

 SW4 was found in a family of Appaloosa horses.

 SW5 was found in a family of American Paint Horses.

 SW6 is thought to originate with a dual registered Paint horse and Quarter horse stallion.

-Some horses of Quarter Horse lineage carry more than one splash mutation.
+Horses may carry more than one splash mutation.